bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 Murch: 00:17:45

-So basically you were saying I want to be able to transfer an unsigned transaction between one device and another device and I need a standardized format for that.
+So basically you were saying, "I want to be able to transfer an unsigned transaction between one device and another device and I need a standardized format for that".
 And it turns out that introducing a format for talking about unsigned or half-signed or partially signed transactions is something that a lot of people actually also need and have implemented before, but having a single standard for it was pretty awesome.
 And down the road, what it makes much, much easier is multi-party transactions.

-## Hardware Wallet Integration (HWI)
+### Hardware Wallet Integration (HWI)

 Andrew Chow: 00:18:20